All photos of South Tidworth, St Mary's Church

 Kelk purchased the Tedworth House estate in 1876 (at which time it was in Hampshire!).
 He then embarked upon an extensive building program to improve the house and estate.
 St Mary's church was part of that programme.
 The site chosen for the new church was close to the main road and the site of a medieval church which had been torn down in 1784.
 Sir John's wife, Rebecca Anne, laid the foundation stone for the new church.

-ABOUT THE ARCHITECT - John Johnson (1807-1878)
+ABOUT THE ARCHITECT

-Johnson lived and worked in London.
-He trained at the Royal Academy and travelled to Italy on a scholarship to study Italian art and architecture.
-It appears that he never became a member of the Royal Institute of British Architects, but with his partner FB Newman, he built a successful practice.
 Some of his notable projects include the 1848 design for the Army and Navy Club in Pall Mall, London, and churches at Stratford le Bow and Romford, in Essex.
-He worked on several London projects for Sir John Kelk, including terraces at Hyde Park, St John's Gate, and Lancaster Gate, but the work for which he is best known was the design of the Alexandra Palace.
+He worked on several London projects for Sir John Kelk, including terraces at Hyde Park, St John's Gate, and Lancaster Gate, but the work for which he is best known is the design of the Alexandra Palace.
 This latter work resulted in Johnson being made a Fellow of the Florentine Academy.

 Johnson's ecclesiastical work was limited; he only designed about a dozen churches, but his work was lauded for his attention to detail and workmanship.
 Based on his previous experience with the high quality of Johnson's work, Kelk selected him to work on his new church, but also to carry out renovations on the Tedworth mansion house.
-Kelk spared no expense on either project; the house renovations cost £45,000, and the church an additional £12,000.
-South Tidworth is Johnson's last and finest ecclesiastical commission.

 Between them, Kelk and Johnson created a richly ornamented interior of gleaming marble, Italian mosaic tiles, and delicate stone carving.

-Architectural historians have not always been kind; Johnson's work has been called 'a copy of elaborate 13th century work', but in fact much of the design is Johnson's own, and it is very much a church in the new Victorian idiom, not merely a copy of Gothic forms.
-It is rare that we know exactly what inspired a particular design, but in this case we do - St Mary's was based - very loosely - upon the 13th century church of St Giles in Skipton, Yorkshire.
+Architectural historians have not always been kind; Johnson's work has been called 'a copy of elaborate 13th-century work', but in fact, much of the design is Johnson's own, and it is very much a church in the new Victorian idiom, not merely a copy of Gothic forms.

 The materials and interior decoration, however, a very much a product of the Victorian mind.
-The combination of grey and pink Devon marble with crisply carved limestone is not something a 13th century architect would have expected to see!
+The combination of grey and pink Devon marble with crisply carved limestone is not something a 13th-century architect would have expected to see!

 The attention to detail is outstanding, and the effect is quite staggering, though, to be fair, will not necessarily appeal to those who prefer the quiet decay of a traditional medieval parish church!

 The carving detail by Farmer and Brindley of London is superb, and extremely well preserved.
 The stained glass, much of it provided by the firm of Clayton and Bell, appears untouched by the passage of time, with clear, bright colours that make the interior a delightful wash of colours when the sun shines through the windows.
-Unfortunately, Johnson never saw the realisation of his design; he died before work on St Mary's was even begun, and the actual building work was carried out under the supervision by GH Gordon, a canon of Salisbury Cathedral.

 You approach St Mary's through pleasant woodland that stretches almost to the base of the steps that lead up to the south porch.
 The porch is one of the most highly decorated features of South Tidworth; it is richly carved with orders of stiff-leaf column capitals flanking a wide entrance arch.
-Before you enter, look up to the circular bell-turret; this is quite exquisitely carved, and adorned by figures of grotesque dragon-like creatures.
+Before you enter, look up to the circular bell-turret; this is quite exquisitely carved, and adorned with figures of grotesque dragon-like creatures.

 INTERIOR HIGHLIGHTS